-- Rossiu of Tengen Toppa Gurren Lagann, whose otherwise reasonable actions in an unreasonable setting makes him Wrong Genre Savvy and thus totally obsolete.
+- Rossiu of Tengen Toppa Gurren Lagann is this, at least later post-timeskip.
+He often performs reasonable actions that end up not working in a universe where fighting spirit can warp the laws of physics. makes him Wrong Genre Savvy and thus totally obsolete.

-- Rei Ayanami and Ritsuko Akagi of Neon Genesis Evangelion.
+- Rei Ayanami and scientist Ritsuko Akagi of Neon Genesis Evangelion.

-- Piccolo of Dragon Ball Z…sometimes.
-He first appears as a raving, cackling lunatic hell-bent on killing Goku (justified, as he has all his father's memories, and is only a few years old.)
-Then he mellows, is shown meditating in a lotus position, becomes an Anti-Hero, and voila.
-Also, he's arguably the most intelligent character on the show.
+- Piccolo of Dragon Ball Z became this after Character Development.
+He first appears as a raving, cackling lunatic hell-bent on killing Goku (justified, as he has all his father's memories, and is only a few years old).
+Despite that, he was intelligent enough to ally with Goku and kill Raditz.
+However, when he did kill Goku, the circumstances made him realize that he had no goal afterwards, though he ends up training Gohan.
+Gohan's large heart helps Piccolo discover his conscience and he ends up becoming The Strategist of the Z-Fighters though he is still often puzzled by the emotions of his friends and he often decides the smart and pragmatic decision among his comrades.
 Sometimes, though, he gets angry.
 Like if Gohan gets hurt.
 Then he goes from being The Spock to a Papa Wolf.

 - Fuu Hououji of Magic Knight Rayearth is an unusual example.
 She is much more calm, observant, and thoughtful than Hikaru and Umi , but she also applies her logic to a strong sense of compassion and attempts to comfort her friends.

-- The Vision of Marvel's The Avengers.
-No wonder, he's a robot after all.
-Partially averted on times, Depending on the Writer: he may show human emotions to a high or low extension, or lack them completely.
+- The Vision of The Avengers.
+He's a robot after all.
+Depending on the Writer, he may show human emotions to a high or low extension, or lack them completely.

 - Dr. Manhattan of Watchmen, who is referred to as "goddamn Mr Spock there" by a minor character at a cocktail party.

-- Prowl in the original Transformers series, more so in the comic (which is why it's here).
-Shockwave, too, though he's a villain.
+- Shockwave, though he's a villain.
 Typically it's considered his strength, as he can remain emotionally detached and not get distracted like Megatron or Starscream are prone to doing.
 Subverted in IDW's Spotlight: Shockwave, when he's unable to figure out a logical reason for why the Dinobots attacked him and begins losing the fight, only to realize that their reason is illogical: they're after revenge and he's only able to turn the fight around by deliberately activating an illogical rage mode.

 - Skalman in Bamse is almost an example, but he is usually even less likely to suggest a course of action that seems unethical — in fact, it is sometimes shown that being logical and thinking things through allows him to do the opposite.

-- While he's the self-styled leader of the Fantastic Four, Reed Richards is most comfortable as the thinker of the group.
-If anyone is The Kirk it's his wife Sue.
+- Fantastic Four: While he's the team's leader, Reed Richards is most comfortable as the thinker of the group.

 - For the record, Egon was affected by the mood slime in the novelization and script of the movie.
 He was, however, the first to overcome its effects.